zhouzhongyuan/blog/contents/stuff.md

   url: http://www.mattgreer.org/dragon-plunder/
   thumbnail: /media/img/stuff/dragonPlunder.png
   description:
-    "An HTML5 browser game where you must escape a dragon's layer that is crumbling all around you.
+    "An HTML5 browser game where you must escape a dragon's lair that is crumbling all around you.
 Built with ImpactJS and my animation engine <a href=\"https://github.com/city41/plunder\">Plunder</a>"

 - name: Super Mario World Mega Review
   url: http://www.mattgreer.org/super-mario-world/index.html